 I was lucky enough to tour the Aarhus region with Visit Aarhus.
 We had three days and managed to cover a lot of cool places.
 But I will definitely be coming back as Aarhus, Viborg, Skanderborg and Silkeborg all have so much to offer!

-Even though it was a sponsored trip, all thoughts and opinions are my own as always.
+This was a sponsored trip, however, all thoughts and opinions are my own as always.

 I fell in love with Viborg, even though it, unfortunately, was raining and we had to run from place to place.
 It’s just the kind of city I like to explore.
 Old-world charm mixed with all the comforts one can expect from a modern city.
 And its located only about an hours drive from Aarhus.
 Perfect for a romantic weekend getaway!

 Viborg is one of Denmarks oldest cities, with traces all the way back to ancient times.
 In fact, they’re celebrating 1000 years this year.
 I honor of this anniversary the city is putting on an art exhibition showing Viborg’s long history through collage art by the amazing artist Sergei Sviatchenko.

 We had the pleasure of getting invited inside his personal workshop to look around and even got some prints to take home.
 What a cool experience!
 Definitely check out the “Tribute to Viborg Contemporary Collage Art Exhibition” if you find yourself in Viborg during October this year.

 The best thing to do in Viborg is to explore on foot to fully appreciate all the historic landmarks and quaint little shops that line the cobblestone streets.
 Here are some of the main attractions I think you should include in your walking tour: